McSpider/IRCBot/README.md

 ==================

 An IRC Bot written mainly in Objective C.
-Still needs lots of changes to make it functional.
+It still needs lots of changes to make it fully functional.

 ###IRCBot Uses:
 [AsyncSocket](http://code.google.com/p/cocoaasyncsocket/), to connect to the irc server.
 [EMKeychain](http://extendmac.com/EMKeychain/), to store the login details.
 [RegexKitLite](http://regexkit.sourceforge.net/), to parse the irc messages.
+[LuaCocoa](http://playcontrol.net/opensource/LuaCocoa/), to execute the lua actions.
 [BWToolkitFramework](http://www.brandonwalkin.com/bwtoolkit/), for several UI elements.